kestral246/cavetools/README.md

 A compilation of some of my other mods focused on making cave exploration easier.

-A set of flash lamps that momentarily light up the direction the player is pointed.
+A set of flash lamps that momentarily light up the direction the player is pointed. (**Note:** Pressing shift while left-clicking will activate extended-range flashes.)

 - Flash Lamp
 - Flash Wand